shivamshukla02/LSM-Tree-Storage-Engine-with-MVCC-/README.md

 | MVCC with Lamport clocks | Works across machines, no clock drift | More memory per key (multiple versions) |
 | BloomFilter 10 bits/key | Eliminates 90%+ unnecessary reads | ~1% false positive rate |

----

-## Interview Explanation (2 min)

-> "I built an LSM-Tree storage engine from scratch in Java.
-The write path goes: WAL first for crash safety, then MemTable (in-memory ConcurrentSkipListMap), and when MemTable fills up it flushes to a binary SSTable on disk.
-The read path checks LRU cache first, then MemTable, then uses BloomFilter to skip SSTables that definitely don't have the key — this eliminates over 90% of unnecessary disk reads.
-Background compaction merges SSTables and resolves duplicate keys with latest-write-wins.
-I added MVCC with Lamport timestamps so readers always see a consistent snapshot even while writes are happening.
-Benchmarked at 117K writes/sec with p99 latency of 178µs on my laptop using 8 concurrent threads."

----

 ## Future Improvements